Triggertrap/sun-js/README.md

    	var sunset = new Date().sunset(position.coords.latitude, position.coords.longitude);
 });

+//You can set a custom zenith to get twilight times.
+//See the source for available zenith values and their meanings.
+//Get civil dusk for Forks, WA var twilight =  new Date().sunset(47.95, -124.38, Date.zenith.CIVIL);

 ```

 By Matt Kane (@ascorbic).
 Copyright © 2012 Triggertrap Ltd. All Rights Reserved.